Can I Eat Expired Unopened Canned Split Pea Soup?

 Expert Source

-"According to the CDC, unopened canned split pea soup can be stored in a cool, dry place for up to 2-5 years, but for best quality, it is recommended to consume within 1-2 years."
+"According to the FDA, unopened canned split pea soup can be stored in a cool, dry place at temperatures below 85°F and should be used within 2 to 5 years for best quality."

 ✅Fresh Unopened Canned Split Pea Soup